-The most important piece that goes into launching a chapter is the pitch to Dining Services.
+The most important piece that goes into launching a meal donation program is the pitch to Dining Services.
 Your first meeting with your dining administrator will either have them fall in love or slamming the door.
 Below, you’ll find a winning formula for your pitch.

 1. Use google and LinkedIn to research everyone copied on your email thread and learn how long and in what capacities the administrators you're meeting with have been working on campus.